 Non-Chemical Control of Spiders

-- Indoors, spiders can be discouraged from web-building through frequent vacuuming and sweeping of corners, closets, basements and other out-of-the-way places.
+- Indoors, spiders can be discouraged from web-building and making spider nests through frequent vacuuming and sweeping of corners, closets, basements and other out-of-the-way places.

-- When vacuuming, sweeping or otherwise removing webs, be sure that all egg sacs are captured as well to prevent a new generation from being born.
+- When vacuuming, sweeping, or otherwise removing webs, be sure that all egg sacs are captured and spider nests removed to prevent a new generation from being born.

 - A fly swatter or rolled-up newspaper can also be used to kill individual spiders.
 When doing so, it can be prudent to find and destroy its web to ensure against egg hatching as well.

-- Use Integrated Pest Management (IPM), including prevention, sanitation, and exclusion, to reduce insects.
+- Use Integrated Pest Management, including prevention, sanitation, and exclusion, to reduce insects.
 This will help reduce spiders both directly and indirectly—by reducing the "food" on which they prey.

 Chemical Control of Spiders